balena-io/balena-cli/doc/cli.markdown

 ## device init

-Initialize a device by downloading the OS image of a certain application and writing it to an SD Card.
+Initialize a device by downloading the OS image of the specified fleet and writing it to an SD Card.

-Note, if the application option is omitted it will be prompted for interactively.
+If the --fleet option is omitted, it will be prompted for interactively.

-Applications may be specified by app name, slug, or numeric ID.
-App slugs are the recommended option, as they are unique and unambiguous.
-Slugs can be listed with the `balena apps` command.
-Note that slugs may change if the application is renamed.
-App names are not unique and may result in "Application is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public application, or with apps from other balena accounts that you may have been invited to as a member.
-For this reason, app names are especially discouraged in scripts (e.g. CI environments).
+Fleets may be specified by fleet name, slug, or numeric ID.
+Fleet slugs are the recommended option, as they are unique and unambiguous.
+Slugs can be listed with the `balena fleets` command.
+Note that slugs may change if the fleet is renamed.
+Fleet names are not unique and may result in  "Fleet is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public fleet, or with fleets from other balena accounts that you may be invited to join under any role.
-Numeric app IDs are deprecated because they consist of an implementation detail of the balena backend.
+For this reason, fleet names are especially discouraged in scripts (e.g. CI environments).
+Numeric fleet IDs are deprecated because they consist of an implementation detail of the balena backend.
 We intend to remove support for numeric IDs at some point in the future.

 Examples:

 	$ balena device init
-	$ balena device init --application MyApp
+	$ balena device init --fleet MyFleet
-	$ balena device init -a myorg/myapp
+	$ balena device init -f myorg/myfleet

 ### Options

 #### -a, --application APPLICATION

-application name, slug (preferred), or numeric ID (deprecated)
+DEPRECATED alias for -f, --fleet

 #### --app APP

-same as '--application'
+DEPRECATED alias for -f, --fleet

+#### -f, --fleet FLEET

+fleet name, slug (preferred), or numeric ID

 #### -y, --yes